remcohaszing/estree-util-module-to-function/README.md

 > **Warning** This package only transforms the AST input, which is safe to use on its own.
 However,
 > it was created with the use case in mind to evaluate an ECMASscript module.
 Evaluating user input
 > is dangerous and should be avoided whenever possible.

+## Compatibility

+This project is compatible with Node.js 20 or greater.

 ## License